ultimatecoder/cpython/Doc/tutorial/modules.rst

 same library can be shared among systems with different architectures.

 Python does not check the cache in two circumstances.
-First, it always recompiles and does not store the result for the module that's loaded directly from the command line.
+First, it always re-compiles and does not store the result for the module that's loaded directly from the command line.
 Second, it does not check the cache if there is no source module.
 To support a non-source (compiled only) distribution, the compiled module must be in the source directory, and there must not be a source